German court: Russia must split up Nord Stream 2

 "Even if gas starts flowing [through Nord Stream 2], Congress can impose sanctions that would make the pipeline inoperable," a US source told EUobserver.

-"As soon as the Russians misbehave and leverage their newfound coercive capacity resulting from Nord Stream 2, which isn't a question of if but when, Congress will adopt new Nord-Stream 2 sanctions, this time with no wiggle room," the US source said.
+"As soon as the Russians misbehave and leverage their newfound coercive capacity resulting from Nord Stream 2, which isn't a question of 'if' but 'when', Congress will adopt new Nord-Stream 2 sanctions, this time with no wiggle room," the US source said.